-Judging from the rendering, the designer desires to hold on to anterior style framework on the Hyundai IONIQ 7 inspired from the concept car; as we could see in the renderings, the sharp, penetrating light strip, closed anterior design resembles the shield of a warrior, and we could also see the lower two verticals LED light and the display screen in the center of the array, and wrapping plastic body cladding and a sturdy front bumper for a more robust appearance.
+Judging from the rendering, the designer desires to hold on to the anterior style framework on the Hyundai IONIQ 7 inspired from the concept car; as we could see in the renderings, the sharp, penetrating light strip, closed anterior design resembles the shield of a warrior, and we could also see the lower two verticals LED light and the display screen in the center of the array, and wrapping plastic body cladding and a sturdy front bumper for a more robust appearance.
 Turbine aero wheels are also inspired by the concept car on the IONIQ 7.

 We might not need the same structure from the firm.
 Indeed are some different parts to note; essentially, the sketch of the concept car is considered a bit innovative as we could see the slim B/C pillar, which could be restructured and retextured on the IONIQ 7.
 We hope Hyundai wouldn’t make many changes in the forthcoming models, albeit we couldn’t witness the rear of the IONIQ 7.
 Still, we believe that the production car won’t follow the traces of the concept car; instead, it could be more traditional.